-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2016, and have not been applied in preparing these consolidated financial statements.
-Except for AASB 9 Financial Instruments (2010) which the Foundation early adopted with a date of initial application of 1 January 2011, the Foundation has not elected to early adopt any other new Australian Accounting Standards.
-Those which may be relevant to the Foundation are:
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2017 and have not been applied in preparing these financial statements.
+Those which may be relevant to the Foundation are set out below.
+The Foundation does not plan to adopt these standards early.